addyosmani/AudioMassAI/LEARNINGS.md

 **Quality Assessment:**
 - ❌ Summaries were **not coherent**
-- ❌ Appeared more like "random sentences" rather than meaningful summaries
+- ❌ Appeared more like "random sentences" or "hallucinated sentences" rather than meaningful summaries
 - ❌ Quality was insufficient for production use

+**Root Cause - Context Length Limitation:**
+- Model has a **~512 token context window**
+- Test transcript contained **1018 tokens** (exceeds context window by ~2x)
+- When transcripts exceed the context window, models lose track and produce hallucinations or unrelated sentences

-**Conclusion:** Not suitable as a fallback option.
+**Conclusion:** Not suitable as a fallback option, especially for longer transcripts.

 ### 3.3 `Xenova/distilbart-cnn-6-6`